 Ingredients

 It only takes about ten minutes to make this warm and cozy drink.
-Here are the steps:
+Here are the steps to make this caffeine-free latte:

-Keep an eye on your saucepan because the mixture can suddenly foam up when overheated and overflow.
+TIP: Keep an eye on your saucepan because the mixture can suddenly foam up when overheated and overflowing.

 How does it taste?

-This dairy-free creamy blue latte is soothing, and the taste reminds me of the flavor of green tea.
-It is lovely and mild, delicate, and floral in flavor.
+This dairy-free creamy blue latte with dried blue pea flowers is soothing, and the taste reminds me of the flavor of green tea.
+It is lovely, mild, delicate, and floral, with a slightly earthy and woody flavor.

 Variations

-Try it with rose simple syrup for even more of that lovely delicate floral flavor, start with a teaspoon and adjust to taste.
-Let me know which version you try and how you like it!
+Rose simple syrup instead of maple syrup for even more of that lovely delicate floral flavor, start with a teaspoon and adjust to taste.

 Recipe